 What this does is allow you to satisfy some food cravings, especially in the early days.
 It also gives you just that little bit more flexibility when it comes to your meal recipes to add some vegetables for a bit more diversity.

 So, from digestion and micronutrient point of view, there are some advantages that keto has.
-All those plants and vegetables you might like, are a no-go on a carnivore.
+All those plants and vegetables you might like are a no-go on a zero carb carnivore diet.

-When you start to switch your diet to only animal products, you will be cutting out all carbs and increasing fat and protein intake.
+When you switch your diet to only animal products, you will be cutting out all carbs and increasing fat and protein intake.
 Apart from meat, water, and coffee, you won’t be taking in anything else while on a carnivore diet.

-For some, this might seem like heaven, but it won’t be long before you start craving some starchy veg or even just a small donut for a little sugar rush.
+For some, the carnivore diet might seem like heaven, but it won’t be long before you start craving some starchy veg or even just a small donut for a little sugar rush.

 Similar cravings you will have noticed on keto, but because you have to avoid all plant-based foods, your body can start interpreting this as a symptom of starvation.
 Your brain and stomach will be sending your conscious mind signals that you need to eat other products, and this can be quite a battle.